Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: RQ2: Understanding Users' Experiences with Psychosocial Impacts of s

 \subsubsection{A Safe Space for Self-disclosures}

 A central theme that emerged in users' narratives was the unique role of \acc{}s in fostering self-disclosures and perceived psychological safety.
 These platforms offered a low-stakes, nonjudgmental environment to articulate personal thoughts, navigate emotional complexities, and process difficult experiences.
+Participants noted that such openness often emerged early in their engagement—aligning with the initiating and experimenting stages in Knapp’s model—when interactions felt exploratory, low-risk, and especially conducive to sharing personal thoughts without fear of judgment.

 \para{Always-On Companionship Facilitate Self-Expression.} Participants frequently characterize \acc{}s as distinctive spaces for self-expression and emotional openness.
 Many users emphasize that the accessibility and round-the-clock availability of \acc{}s are central to their willingness to self-disclose.
 As P5 reflects,\begin{quote}